denysvitali/homegate-rs/README.md

 This is a small library that lets you interact with the [Homegate](https://homegate.ch) backend.
-Please note that this library uses some unofficial APIs and thus your account might get banned for scarping.
+Please note that this library uses some unofficial APIs and thus your account might get banned for scraping.

 ## Disclaimer